-Electronic Serial Number/Sirius Identification Number (ENS/SID)

-The Electronic Serial Number/Sirius Identification Number is needed to activate your Sirius Satellite Radio system.
+1. The Electronic Serial Number/Sirius Identification Number (ESN/SID).

+2. Your Vehicle Identification Number.

 To access the ESN/SID, refer to the following steps:

-ESN/SID Access
+ESN/SID Access With REQ/RES Radios

-With the ignition switch in the ON/RUN or ACCESSORY position and the radio ON, press the SETUP button and scroll using the TUNE control knob until Sirius ID is selected.
-Press the TUNE control knob and the Sirius ID number will display.
-The Sirius ID number display will time out in 2 minutes.
+With the ignition switch in the ON/RUN or ACC position and the radio on, press the SETUP button and scroll using the TUNE/SCROLL control knob until Sirius ID is selected.
+Press the TUNE/SCROLL control knob and the Sirius ID number will display.
+The Sirius ID number display will time out in two minutes.
 Press any button on the radio to exit this screen.